hyperfiles-org/eigenrank/README.md

-# EigenTrust NEAR Smart Contract
+# EigenRank NEAR Smart Contract

-This repository contains the Rust-based NEAR smart contract implementation of the Eigentrust algorithm.
+This repository contains the Rust-based NEAR smart contract implementation of the Eigenrank algorithm.
 It is designed to interact with the socialDB contract deployed on the NEAR blockchain, calculating global profile rankings based on user interactions.

 ## Features

-- **Eigentrust Algorithm Implementation:** Implements a modified version of the Eigentrust algorithm to calculate trust scores based on social interactions.
+- **Eigenrank Algorithm Implementation:** Implements a modified version of the Eigenrank algorithm to calculate trust scores based on social interactions.
 - **Integration with socialDB:** Fetches interaction data from the socialDB contract.
 - **Storage of Rankings:** Rankings are computed and then stored back in the socialDB contract under each user's profile.